pc2/XRT.jl/README.md

 This example executes a kernel on the FPGA that takes one buffer as output and two scalar values as input.
-The `prepare_bitstream` function can be used to generate Julia functions for all kernels implemented in the bitstream by parsing its meta data.
+The `@prepare_bitstream` macro can be used to generate Julia functions for all kernels implemented in the bitstream by parsing its meta data.
 Buffer synchronization is handled automatically by XRT.jl.
 An example code for the execution of a kernel `dummyKernel` in the bitstream is given below: